 Put your reviews – good and bad - on display to encourage customer feedback.
 Create a testimonials page on your website or get creative, like clothing brand Everlane, by creating a ‘campaign’ around sharing your customer experiences.

-With these tips you can generate real conversations about your product, which can potentially attract new customers to your business.
+With these tips you can generate real conversations about your product and not just share content, which can potentially attract new customers to your business.
 Give them a try, and let us know if you discover other ways to encourage online reviews.

 (Hat tip to Alan O'Rourke for the image.)